 Gatekeeper is defined as “a person at a gate who is employed to control who goes through it”.
-If we’re gatekeepers, we’re really bad at our jobs.
 The fine folks who work in children’s publishing are always leaving their gates (and their families) to attend conferences, schools, seminars, and workshops in an endless attempt to find YOU.
 If you want to walk through the “gate”, bring a good key.

 This mistake is second to No. 10 in boiling an art director’s blood.
-If I want a piece that’s 5 inches by 7 inches, don’t give me something that’s 11 x 17.
+If they want a piece that’s 5 inches by 7 inches, don’t give them something that’s 11 x 17.
 If the cover of a book is square, don’t supply a rectangle.
-If I ask for bleed (a specified amount of art created beyond the trim), don’t not give me bleed.
-If I want 300 DPI, don’t give me anything other than 300 DPI.
+If they ask for bleed (a specified amount of art created beyond the trim), don’t not give them bleed.
+If they want 300 DPI, don’t give them anything other than 300 DPI.
 You get the point.

 Good clients provide clear specs.
 If they don’t, then ask for specs.
 Remember how No. 9 wasted your time.
 No. 3 wastes your client’s time.

 This is the absolute most frequent mistake illustrators make.
 The only reason it isn’t No. 1 is because No. 1 is potentially more harmful to an illustrator’s reputation.